70 years later, Minneapolis Lakers fan is buddies with the player he idolized as a kid

 After a lifetime as a professional photographer, John Peterson discovered a trove of photos last year in the basement of his Hibbing home.
 They were pictures he'd taken of the Minneapolis Lakers when he was a teenager in the early 1950s, photographs forgotten and unseen for nearly seven decades.

-After a news story about his discovery, Peterson wound up connecting with Bob Harrison, one of the few players still living from the NBA’s first dynasty.
+After a news story about his discovery, Peterson wound up connecting with Bob Harrison, one of three players still living from the NBA's first dynasty.

 Now, a year later, the 82-year-old Peterson and the 93-year-old Harrison are pals, talking on the phone every couple of weeks about life and rehashing basketball moments they shared a lifetime ago, when Harrison was an NBA All-Star and Peterson was a star-struck kid sitting courtside with a camera.